 FNCE 403 has a Challenge for Credit option.

-FNCE 403 provides an introduction to risk management, an area with increasing importance in both modern financial academia and financial industry.
-The course will focus on risk management using derivative securities.
-The main objectives of FNCE 403 are to
+FNCE 403 provides an introduction to risk management using derivative instruments, which is an increasingly important area in both modern financial academia and financial industry.
+The main objectives of FNCE 403 are

-- introduce the basic concepts and methodologies of risk management using derivative securities, including options, futures, forwards, and swaps.
+- to introduce the basic concepts and methodologies of risk management using derivative instruments, including options, futures, forwards, and swaps.

-- provide students with an introduction to the basic characteristics and valuation of various derivative securities.
+- to introduce the characteristics and valuation of various derivative securities.

 - Lesson 1: Derivative Securities